pesfahanian/FAANG/README.md

 Description for count_rectangles.ipynb:
 Finding a solution for the coding interview problem in https://www.youtube.com/watch?v=EuPSibuIKIg&list=WL&index=2&t=0s.
 It runs at a terrible time complexity.
 But given the interview's time limit, it is acceptable.

+Description for num_ways_to_decode_message.ipynb:
+Coding the solution to the problem described in https://www.youtube.com/watch?v=qli-JCrSwuk&list=WL&index=2&t=0s.